joelmeyerson/cryobase-app/README.md

 Questions or problems can be posted on the Discussions page.
 Feedback and feature requests can also be posted there and are greatly appreciated as a way to improve the application.

 ## How to use CryoBase
+NOTE: Before using AWS S3 or CryoBase please familiarize yourself with the data storage and retrieval costs of AWS S3 `STANDARD` and `DEEP_ARCHIVE`.

 ### Step 1.
 Creating an AWS account
 1. Go to the Amazon AWS Management Console website and click `Create an AWS Account`.
 2. After creating the account, click on your username in the top menu bar of the AWS Management Console website and select `My Security Credentials`.
 3. Under the `Access keys (access key ID and secret access key)` section, click `Create New Access Key`.
-This produces produces an `AWS Access Key` and `AWS Secret Key`.
+This produces an `AWS Access Key` and `AWS Secret Key`.
 You will use these keys later to configure CryoBase.

 ### Step 2.
 Creating an AWS storage bucket
 1. Within the AWS Management Console page navigate to the S3 section (found under the Storage service category).
-2. Here you will create a bucket, which is conceptually like a directory.
+2. Here you will create a bucket, which is conceptually like a directory that will store your data.
 Click `Create bucket`.
-Enter a bucket name (for example, `cryo-em-data`).
-Select the nearest AWS Region.
+Enter a bucket name (for example, *cryo-em-data*).
+Select the nearest AWS Region from the dropdown menu.
 Customize the bucket settings as desired and click `Create bucket` at the bottom of the page.

 ### Step 3.
 Configuring CryoBase
 1. Open CryoBase and register an account or login to your account.